kiegroup/j2cl-tools/README.md

 checks syntax, variable references, and types, and warns about common JavaScript pitfalls.

+---

+This is Vertispan LLC's fork of the Closure Compiler targeted to support J2CL, which includes a few changes from Google's original repository, including:

+ * Externs that specifically match various stable versions of Elemental2.
+ * Sourcemap support for BUNDLE optimization levels.
+ * Include defines in BUNDLE output.
+ * Restore the `PersistentInputStore` API - note that with the introduction of the (experimental) `TypedAst` feature, we may drop this soon.

+As the upstream project undergoes regular tagged releases, the Vertispan releases in turn will be versioned and tagged to match them, following a pattern of `<upstream-tag>-<release-count>`, where the `<upstream-tag>` is the tag that Google released, followed by `<release-count>`, an integer to increment for each tagged release - when a new Closure Compiler release is released, the release count will reset to `1`.
+Note that not all upstream tags will necessarily get an associated Vertispan release.
+Later releases off of the same upstream tag will then increment that count, should they be needed.

+The release process is to rebase this set of commits, then update the version in the poms appropriately.
+When a release is pushed to Maven Central, a tag will be pushed to our git repository with a matching version.
+Snapshot releases will use a `-SNAPSHOT` suffix after the release count.

+---

 ## Getting Started

 The easiest way to install the compiler is with [NPM](https://npmjs.com) or